The eclipse that changed the world

 During a total eclipse you could actually see (or photograph) stars close to the sun, and due to the curvature of space they should appear to be closer to each other than normal.
 Eddington and other scientists decided to undertake an arduous journey to the next solar eclipse to test Einstein’s theory.

 The next eclipse would occur on May 29, 1919, and be visible in Africa and South America.
 The team decided to travel to the island Príncipe, off the coast of Africa in the Gulf of Guinea.
-There Eddington could record this truly historic image:
+There Eddington recorded this truly historic image:

 The original negative and positive photographic plates from 1919.
 The pairs of lines — you should be able to spot seven— were inserted to show the positions of the stars that could indicate light deflection due to the sun’s gravity.
 This image would be the first empirical confirmation of Einstein’s General Relativity.